Located in Saint-Eustache, Quebec, a two-hour drive from Ottawa and a little over an hour…

 1. Know How You Learn

-Learning as an adult is lastly different from learning as a child, the biggest advantage being – self knowledge.
+Learning as an adult is vastly different from learning as a child, the biggest advantage being – self-knowledge.
 By the time you’ve reached adulthood, you should have some idea as to how you both process and absorb new information.

 Knowing your learning style dictates your study habits, how you manage workflow and how quickly you assimilate knowledge.

-There are four basic types learners; visual, auditory, reflexive and kinesthetic.
+There are four basic types of learners; visual, auditory, reflexive, and kinesthetic.
 Let’s break them down:

-Those that learn through sound benefit of exercises that in involve hearing rather than reading.
-They do well with audio books, learning through music and hearing their own voice.
+Those that learn through sound benefit from exercises that involve hearing rather than reading.
+They do well with audiobooks, learning through music and hearing their own voice.
 These types of learners do especially well with “repeat after me” exercises as they imprint through auditory exercises.

 Reflexive learners do well in today’s education system because they learn through fact repetition.
 If this is your learning style you likely made with through school with the “Read, Write, Review” study system.
 These types of learners do best with text presented in different ways – handouts to be read aloud as a group, written assignments and quizzes – help to retain new concepts.